Let me share an experience why nonprofits must clarify their message:

-“Clarify your message so more customer listen,” says Donald Miller, New York Times bestselling author of Building A Story Brand.
+“Clarify your message so more customers listen,” says Donald Miller, New York Times bestselling author of Building A Story Brand.

 We value talented graphic designers who create brochures, websites, presentations, and appeal letters.
 However, no one will listen if your message is not clear.
 All that is heard is noise.

 Nonprofits are a business, and they should be run like a business.
 Start with a clear message.